neilhpatel/CodeATale/README.md

          * Total number of times incorrect
          * Date quiz was last accessed

- 7. Quiz page
-     * Select the word that matches the given definition out of 4 options
-     * Keeps track of the number of consecutive correct answers for a specific word (represented by gold stars)
-     * Help button
-         * Provides brief explanation for how the quiz works

- 8. Reading page
-     * Access the bookmark widget
-     * Read the story (all of the book’s text will be on the reading page)
-     * Play an voice acted audio reading of the current page
-     * Click on highlightable words and listen to them being spoken
-     * Double click on highlightable words to view their definition and listen to the definition being read aloud

 ### Bugs/Issues
  1. In the review screen, a number shows the highest score rather than gold stars.
  2. In the review screen, clicking on a word does not add that word to the quiz queue.
- 3. In the quiz screen, there is no queue for the user to see what words they are going to be quizzes on.
+ 3. In the quiz screen, there is no queue for the user to see what words they are going to be quizzed on.
  4. Only looks correct on mobile if viewed in landscape mode.
  5. There is missing story audio at the end of Chapters 5 and 11.
  6. Usernames are currently hardcoded and should instead by replaced with the username verified from the login of the [Brainy Literacy HearATale Application](http://brainyliteracyapp.hearatale.org/#/).